Hpmanen-dev/Pig-Game/README.md

 ```

 ## How to make documentation
 Use the command 'make doc' in the terminal to generate html documentation.
+If this does not work using Visual Studio Code or CMD in windows we suggest doing it on GitBash.

+## How to run our tests
+Just use the command 'make unittest' to just run the tests and use 'make coverage' to get the coverage report of the tests.